SkynetLabs/content-record-scraper/README.md

 scraper does not extend its user base on its own, it will only scan the content records for the users it knows, and keep those up-to-date.

+In the future we might extend the scraper with an extra cron job that scrapes friends from friend list on Skyfeed to have some form of user discovery mechanism built in.

 ## Architecture

 The scraper is built around three cronjobs: